 Courses that should be taken at the same time as specific courses are co-requisites.
 Two-part courses (e.g. ACC 211-212) are normally offered as a fall semester and spring semester sequence.
-Any addition to this pattern will be indicated.

-NOTE: The following "General Usage Courses" apply to multiple curricula and all prefix sections.
+The following "General Usage Courses" apply to multiple curricula and all prefix sections.
 The titles and descriptions are generally applicable for such use.

-• 90, 190, 290 Coordinated Internship (discipline) (1-5 Cr.)

-Supervises one-the-job training in selected business, industrial or service firms coordinated by the college.
+- 90, 190, 290 Coordinated Internship (discipline) (1-5 Cr.)
+Supervises on-the-job training in selected business, industrial or service firms coordinated by the college.
 Credit/practice ratio not to exceed 1:5 hours.
 May be repeated for credit.
-Variable hours per week.

-• 93, 193, 293 Studies In (discipline) (1-5 Cr.)
+Variable hours per week. - 93, 193, 293 Studies In (discipline) (1-5 Cr.)
 Covers new content not covered in existing courses in the discipline.
 Allows instructor to explore content and instructional methods to assess the course's viability as a permanent offering.
-Variable hours per week.

-• 95, 195, 295 Topics In (discipline) (1-5 Cr.)
+Variable hours per week. - 95, 195, 295 Topics In (discipline) (1-5 Cr.)
 Provides an opportunity to explore topic areas of an evolving nature or of short-term importance in the discipline.
 Variable hours per week.

-HONORS SEMINAR
+Honors Seminar